 The city of Alicante (Alicant) is located on Costa Blanca.
 On the eastern shore of the Mediterranean Sea and 165 km (102 miles) south of Valencia.
 The city has a large airport which serves as the main hub to beach towns as Benidorm and Denia where the average age in winter rises above 70 years and during summer month drops below 18 years.

 Before I set off for my weekend winter escape to Alicante, I researched the place a bit.
 Turned out, there was not much to research.
-All I could find, where endless sunny beaches, a colorful promenade and an ancient castle.
+All I could find, were endless sunny beaches, a colorful promenade, and an ancient castle.

 After we checked out the gate, we continued through the Ereta Park and already saw some amazing views over town.
 The views were stunning and a good excuse to catch my breath.
 The path went upwards with an incline of more than 20% so I was panting along the way.